ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 Locate VPC SSH key:
 - Navigate to [SSH keys for VPC](/vpc-ext/compute/sshKeys)
-- On the left side navigation panel select the workspace with your initials.
+- Notice the SSH key with your initials.

 Locate the Power SSH key:
 - Navigate to [Power SSH keys](/power/ssh-keys).
 - On the left side navigation panel select the workspace with your initials.
+- Notice the SSH key with your initials.

 Optionally verify that the contents of the cloud ssh key matches the content of the public key file.